-Interpretation Turnaround Specimen Shipping Specimen Time Requirements Conditions Stability An interpretive report will be issued indicating whether evidence of clonality was detected.
+An interpretive report will be issued indicating whether evidence of clonality was detected.
 The report further provides a summary of the top 5 merged sequences, including the % total reads, the rearrangement class and the sequence.

-12 to 14 business days 1-3 mL of peripheral blood in Heparin, EDTA or ACD 0.25-1 mL of bone marrow in Heparin, EDTA or ACD 500 ng of previously isolated DNA Ambient or Cool; do not freeze (peripheral blood or bone marrow) Ambient or frozen on dry ice (isolated DNA) 2-8 °C up to 7 days prior to testing
+1-3 mL of peripheral blood in Heparin, EDTA or ACD 0.25-1 mL of bone marrow in Heparin, EDTA or ACD 500 ng of previously isolated DNA

+Ambient or Cool; do not freeze (peripheral blood or bone marrow) Ambient or frozen on dry ice (isolated DNA)

+- 1. Tonegawa, S. (1983) Nature.
+302:575-581. - 2.
+Miller, JE et al. (2013, 2nd ed.)
+Springer Science & Business Media.
+302.2.7.13 and 30.2.7.18. - 3.
+Lawnickie, LC et al. (2003) Journal of Molecular Diagnostics.
+5:82-87.

-Minimal Residual Disease Tests
+Measurable Residual Disease Tests

-Minimal Residual Diseases (MRD) testing has shown strong potential for the optimization of therapeutic management of lymphoproliferative diseases.
+Measurable also known as Minimal Residual Disease (MRD) testing has shown strong potential for the optimization of therapeutic management of lymphoproliferative diseases.
 Currently, MRD tests complement and leverage the information obtained at diagnosis.
 Due to their increased sensitivity, these measurements are most useful at time points where they are compared and contrasted with more traditional methods.
 An example of this is before transplant, when MRD levels have been shown to be predictive of transplantation success.